149

 It’s a packed set of premiere episodes as we’re introduced to our offbeat heroine Shin Hye-sun’s two lives and everyone in them.
 There’s a lot going on in this drama, which at times leaves everything feeling a bit chaotic and rushed.
 The fast pacing and odd tone makes it hard to settle into the story and turns our heroine’s serious situation due to a mental health condition into a farcical issue that feels skirted over and mined for dramatic (or comedic) effect.
 Not the start I was hoping for, but it’s early yet.

 Editor’s note: This is an opening review only.
-For a place to chat about the entire drama, visit the coming Drama Hangout.
+For a place to chat about the entire drama, visit the Drama Hangout.

 EPISODES 1-2